centre-for-humanities-computing/DDB_Tagger/README.md

 ### NLP Framework

 At present, the tagger uses the _[UDPipe](http://ufal.mff.cuni.cz/udpipe)_ framework to annotate texts.
-There are a number of pragmatic reasons for choosing this framework over others (e.g. stanfordNLP, spaCy, OpenNLP on the JVM).
-Ultimately, UDPipe won out for the breadth of it's linguistic annotations, it's speed, and the fact that it ships with an easy-to-use REST server implementation (see _Issues and Further Work_ below).
+There are a number of pragmatic reasons for choosing this framework over others (e.g. Stanza, spaCy, OpenNLP).
+Ultimately, UDPipe won out for the breadth of its linguistic annotations, its speed, and the fact that it ships with an easy-to-use REST server implementation.
+This allows us to make a tool that can be easily shared without copyright issues and which can easily be incorporated into a GUI or browser interface. (see _Issues and Further Work_ below).

 ### Disambiguating Polysemous Words